seh-msft/openapi/README.md

 - [correlator](https://github.com/seh-msft/correlator)
 - [generator](https://github.com/seh-msft/generator)

-Most scripts are written to be run in WSL or a similar unix-like environment.

-Many supporting scripts are written in the [rc](https://github.com/rakitzis/rc) shell and expect it to be in their `PATH`.

-Rc can be installed on Debian-like systems with `sudo apt-get install rc`.

-Some scripts leverage and expect [sendhttp](https://github.com/seh-msft/sendhttp) to be in their `PATH` for replaying HTTP requests.

-Note that none of the scripts are mandatory for this tooling to work, they simply demonstrate automation of the openapi tooling in this repository.

 ## What's missing

 - Openapi has not been tested against a large number of Swagger JSON files